 A crowd sourced movie project as a catalyst for wild creativity

 We've been making movies with our friends and family since we were kids.
-We drew storyboards, built props, planed stunts and explored our surroundings searching for the best locations.
-If we didn't have enough people to shoot a scene we'd knock on our neighbours doors and recruit new actors.
+We drew storyboards, built props, planed stunts and explored our surroundings in search of the best locations.
+If we didn't have enough people to shoot a scene we'd knock on our neighbours doors and recruit more friends.

 We continued making movies throughout high school, with even more people eager to take part in the fun.
 The stunts got riskier, the props more elaborate and our adventures more epic.
-After high school we instigated a community film project resulting in a fleet of custom bicycles, handmade costumes, colourful props and decorated homes spread out across our town.
+After high school we instigated a community film project called The Winking Circle, resulting in a fleet of custom bicycles, handmade costumes, colourful props and decorated homes spreading out across our town.

 We were no longer just making a movie, we were living it.

-We discovered the power of community filmmaking as a way to bring a diverse group of people together and the shared joy that comes from applying our creativity to bring a movie to life.
+We discovered the power of community filmmaking as a way to bring a diverse group of people together and to experience the shared joy of seeing our creative visions come to life.